The UVA secure environment consits of Ivy virtual machines (Linux and Windows) and Rio HPC.

 JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.
 JupyterLab is flexible: configure and arrange the user interface to support a wide range of workflows in data science, scientific computing, and machine learning.
 JupyterLab is extensible and modular: write plugins that add new components and integrate with existing ones.

-Moving sensitive data into the Ivy VMware platform is possible through a secure Globus DTN (data transfer node).
+Moving sensitive data into the Ivy VM platform (and Rio) is possible through a secure Globus DTN (data transfer node).
 The Ivy DTN is connected to a pool of secure storage called “High-Security Research Standard Storage”, which in turn is connected to Ivy VMs.
 Only active research projects using Ivy virtual machines can use this service.

 How to Connect to the DTN and Transfer Files